Djurgårdens IF Fotboll: UEFA Club ranking

-Supporters and rivalries
+Supporters, rivalries and friendships

 Tvillingderbyt in the 1950–51 Allsvenskan season.

 Djurgården supporters during the Tvillingderbyt against AIK from the 2014 Allsvenskan season.

 Djurgården is one of the best-supported clubs in Sweden with around 24,500 members and 14,754 season ticket holders as of 2023.
 Most of its supporters live in Stockholm and the neighbouring suburbs.
 Traditionally, the northern part of the inner city with Vasastan and the affluent borough of Östermalm is considered to be the club's stronghold (Östermalm where the club's former home ground, the Olympic Stadium, is located).
 However, a 2015 t-shirt campaign suggests that supporters are spread fairly evenly throughout all of Stockholm.

 Although Djurgården's supporters have been organizing themselves since the late 1940s, with the founding of DIF Supporters Club back in 1947, the 1970s saw singing supporter factions emerging which led to a new supporter club to be founded in 1981, named "Blue Saints".
 The supporter club later changed its name in 1997 to Järnkaminerna (lit. 'the Iron Stoves') since the old name was perceived to be associated with violence.
 Järnkaminerna is Djurgården's official supporters' group with a membership of about 5,800.

 The 2000s saw the emergence and creation of independent ultras groups.
 The oldest active ultra group, "Ultra Caos Stockholm", formed in 2003, is largely influenced by southern European supporter culture.
 In 2005 Fabriken Stockholm was formed and took over the role of creating tifos for the team's games from a former, now dissolved group, Ultras Stockholm, founded in the late 1990s.
 In 2013 a larger and more open organization (Sofia Tifo) was formed and took charge of the terrace choreography, headed by Ultra Caos Stockholm.
 The club's ultras are located in the lower part of Sofialäktaren (the Sofia stand), located in the south part of the stadium.
 The name comes from a hospital, Sophiahemmet, situated behind the northern section of Stockholms stadion where the ultras used to stand when Djurgården played there.